nais/deploy/README.md

 The client sees only the HTTP response.
 The token itself is available to CircleCI jobs.
 Calls to this API will block, returning only when either the token has been uploaded, or when an error occurred.

+If you run into trouble, you can search the logs for `correlation-id:"..."`.

 #### Configuration